 Fact #9: Lab Experiments

-Guinea pigs have been used as biological experiments in laboratories since the 17th century.
-They are still used as subjects in medical sciences for diseases like diabetes, tuberculosis, scurvy and pregnancy complications.
+Guinea pigs have been used for biological experiments in laboratories since the 17th century.
+They are still used as subjects in medical sciences for diseases like diabetes, tuberculosis, scurvy, and pregnancy complications.

 Fact #10: Size